2 men and 3 women smiling

 Forms of Language Assessment

 Measuring language proficiency is a complex process that necessitates the use of valid and reliable language testing tools.
 Language assessments take various forms depending on the skill or proficiency level being tested.
-In this post, we'll describe and define different types of language testing so you can better understand the ways you, your students, or your employees can accurately measure their language proficiency.
+In this post, we'll describe and define different types of language testing so you can better understand the ways you, your students, or your employees can accurately measure their language skills.

 What Is Language Testing?